 Recreation staff and volunteers provide a varied and stimulating individualized activity program designed to meet the needs of each patient.
 Children participate in individual and group sessions with the goal of maintaining quality of life and to improve health and well being through recreation experiences.
 Recreation opportunities include arts, crafts, music, outdoor experiences, sensory stimulation, reading, games, cooking, gross and fine motor activities, socialization and community trips as appropriate.

-The Hospital for Special Care on site Child Care Center and the Department of Pediatrics have collaborated to create an ongoing, voluntary program promoting the physical, social, emotional, cognitive and developmental growth of children on the Pediatric Unit and those attending Child Care Center.
-With parent approval appropriate pediatric patients spend time with our child care population either in the Child Care Center or on the Pediatric Unit.
+The Early Learning Center at Hospital for Special Care and the Department of Pediatrics have collaborated to create an ongoing, voluntary program promoting the physical, social, emotional, cognitive and developmental growth of children on the Pediatric Unit and those attending Early Learning Center.
+With parent approval appropriate pediatric patients spend time with our child care population either in the Early Learning Center or on the Pediatric Unit.
 This program allows our pre-school age patients to learn by modeling their peers and also promotes understanding and acceptance of children with special needs among our child care population.